Steve Lombardi: The Brooklyn Brawler (1989–1993)

 Lombardi opened 1992 anchoring the dark match of yet another PPV, this time the 1992 Royal Rumble.
-He initially defeated Chris Walker with his feet on the ropes; afterwards WWF President Jack Tunney came out and reversed the decision.
+He initially defeated Chris Walker with his feet on the ropes; afterwards WWF President Jack Tunney reversed the decision.
 Lombardi returned to heel status with his Brawler gimmick, matching up against numerous faces during the winter and spring such as Kerry Von Erich, Tatanka, and Big Bossman.
-Lombardi renewed his partnership with a returning Barry Horowitz on March 9 at a WWF Superstars taping, facing and losing to The Samoan Swat Team in the latters' tryout match.
+Lombardi renewed his partnership with a returning Barry Horowitz on March 9 at a WWF Superstars taping, facing and losing to The Samoan Swat Team in the latter's tryout match.
 They teamed again in December against The Bushwhackers.
 He spent much of the spring and summer engaged in a house show series with Jim Powers, Jim Brunzell, Crush, and Tito Santana during which he was winless.
 He closed out 1992 on a lengthy losing streak to Jim Duggan.

 Going into 1993 Lombardi was back where he had been prior to the Brawler gimmick – stuck as enhancement talent with no clear path upwards.
 And it was finally during this year, a decade into his tenure with the company that he went on his longest winning streak to date.
 Matched again versus Jim Powers in numerous house show matches, Lombardi put together an eight match winning streak in March and April.
 Later in the spring Lombardi defeated a young Scott Taylor in a tryout match in Sydney, Nova Scotia at a Wrestling Challenge taping.
 In the summer the Brawler was matched up against another young wrestler – The Predator (Mike Bollea), with Lombardi winning each match.
 He closed out the summer teaming with Blake Beverly and Little Louie against The Bushwhackers and Tiger Jackson, as well as defeating a young Tommy Dreamer at a WWF Superstars taping on August 17.